Our resistance. Our voice.

 - employs writing as a way to resist, express oneself, promote creativity, encourage collaboration, find healing, and award power;

-- promotes marginalized voices and unrepresented writers in publishing, especially writers of color and queer/trans-feminine voices;
+- promotes marginalized voices and unrepresented writers in publishing, especially folks of color, queer folks, and trans/GNC folks;

-- uses inclusive language that values all femininities, gender identities, sexualities, races, (dis)abilities, and nationalities.
+- creates a community that values all femininities, gender identities, sexualities, races, (dis)abilities, and nationalities.

 Creativity and imagination

 After learning about the VIDA count, our executive director immediately started making plans to start an organization that would provide resources and community to women writers in the South.
 She has previously worked for publishers such as Oxford University Press and Lookout Books.
 When she's not editing, writing, or reading about writing and editing, she can be found spending time with her kitten, 75-pound pit bull, or miniature pot belly pig.

 Kelly Rae is a published author, feminist speaker, performance artist, and educator.
 She is a recent graduate of Queens University's MFA low-residency program in Charlotte, NC.
 She is an active member in the North Carolina poetry slam community and has traveled the country competing in national and world poetry slams.
 Kelly Rae published her first book in 2012, Real Girls Have Real Problems.
 Her recent work can be seen in Requiem Magazine, Dirty Chai, Tishman Review, and Obsidian Magazine; in addition, she is a finalist in the Furious Flower Gwendolyn Brooks Prize, she was recently selected as a winner of the Fem Lit Magazine Contest, and she was a winner of the online Voicemail Poetry contest.